zxcalc/pyzx/readme.md

 ## Installation

 The core of PyZX is Pure Python and will run on Python 2.7 or 3.x without any additional dependencies.
-To get the most out of it however, you should install matplotlib and numpy.
+To get the most out of it however, you should install ``matplotlib`` and ``numpy``.
 If [python-igraph](http://igraph.org/python/) is installed it can be used to speed up some operations.

 ## Usage